Enter your ZIP to find local pros.

 Factors Affecting Blower Motor Replacement Costs

-The average cost of replacing a blower motor depends on a wide variety of factors, including size, brand, horsepower, labor, and whether your unit is covered by a manufacturer’s warranty.
+The average cost of replacing a blower motor depends on a wide variety of factors, including size, brand, horsepower, labor rates, and whether your unit is covered by a manufacturer’s warranty.
+Here are the primary considerations.

 Type of Blower Motor